mfaks/OutOfOffice/README.md

 terraform apply -var="image_tag=$TAG"
 ```

 Terraform creates the VPC, EC2 instance, S3 bucket, and CloudFront distribution.
-The EC2 user data script pulls the backend image from ECR and starts Redis and the backend as Docker containers on boot.
+EC2 user data pulls the backend image from ECR and starts Redis and the backend as Docker containers on boot.

 ### Step 3 — build and upload the frontend

-The frontend calls the API via CloudFront (`/api/*`), so bake in the CloudFront URL — not the EC2 URL directly.

 ```bash
 CF_URL=$(cd terraform && terraform output -raw cloudfront_url)